reginaldolribeiro/vinil-commerce/README.md

 Back-end for selling vinyl records.

-Use a Spotify API for an initial load of discs by musical genre (Rock, Pop, MPB and Classic).

 #### Cashback

 | Genre   | Sunday  | Monday  | Tuesday | Wednesday | Thursday | Friday | Saturday |